 If you want to be as safe as possible, especially if you're thinking of building your next PC using an AMD Ryzen (even newer versions) that in recent times tend to be more demanding with RAM compatibility than Intel, checking the QVL for the motherboard choice will definitely have its benefits.

-QVL and processor memory controller
+QVL and CPU memory controller

 In some cases, memory compatibility support may also depend on the CPU memory controller, such as for Ryzen processors from several generations of the image above.
 Each CPU family will have its own list of memories certified for operation.
 The BIOS version can also change support for a particular RAM model.